akdasUAF/ArcticOutlook/scraper_instructions.md

 	<span>Hello World</span>
 </div>
 ```

-Say I use:
+Say I use the instruction with the following input:

 | Input Name | User Input |
 | ---------- | ---------- |
 | Parameter  | span       |
-This will skip the scraper to the first *span* it finds *after* it's current location.
+This will move the scraper to the first *span* it finds *after* it's current location.
 ##### skip_to_class = 2
 This instruction will skip from the current scraper position to the next element with the class value specified by the user.